-One of the most influential psychoanalysts of our time, Carl Jung, spent a great deal of his life trying to understand our unique cognitive functions and how they shape our personalities.
+One of the most influential psychoanalysts of our time, Carl Jung, spent a great deal of his life trying to map out our unique cognitive functions and how they shape our personalities.

-What is Carl Jung’s Theory of Cognitive Functions?
+What is Carl Jung’s theory of cognitive functions?

 “Extraverted” means happening external to your mind.
 An extraverted person is generally more oriented to the external world — all of the people, places, and experiences that happen in the real, physical world outside of themselves.

 “Introverted” means happening inside your mind.
 An introverted person is generally much more oriented with their internal world — all of the feelings, thoughts, and ideas that transcend space and time within their minds.